-Dr Katelaris trained in robotic surgery in the United States.
+Dr Katelaris trained in robotic prostate surgery in the United States.
 He has introduced it into his practice for carefully selected patients.

-Not all patients are medically suited to robotic technique and to reduce the risk of significant complications it is critical that these patients not be inappropriately operated using robotic technology.
+Not all patients are medically suited to robotic surgery for prostate cancer and to reduce the risk of significant complications it is critical that these patients not be inappropriately operated using robotic technology.
 Patients absolutely and relatively unsuitable for robotic surgery would include those who have had a prior major intra-abdominal surgery, laparoscopic mesh hernia repair and certain patients who have had prior prostate surgery.
 Patients suffering from glaucoma or other eye diseases may not be suitable for robotic technique as it involves surgery in the head down position.

 Surgical incisions for open vs.robot-assisted radical prostatectomy.